aws/amazon-chime-sdk-ios/README.md

     * `-lc++`
     * `-ObjC`

+* Under `Build Phases` tab,
+  * add `selfie_segmentation_landscape.tflite` found in `AmazonChimeSDKMachineLearning.framework/selfie_segmentation_landscape.tflite` or `AmazonChimeSDKMachineLearning.xcframework/ios-arm64/AmazonChimeSDKMachineLearning.framework/selfie_segmentation_landscape.tflite` to `Copy Bundle Resources`.

 <p align="center">
 <img src="./media/build_setting.png" alt="image" width="80%"/>
 </p>

 * Under `General` tab, look for `Frameworks, Libraries, and Embedded Content` section.
 Click on +, then `Add Others`, then `Add Files`.

-  * If you are using traditional `.framework`, specify the location of `AmazonChimeSDK.framework` and `AmazonChimeSDKMedia.framework` from Step 1.
+  * If you are using traditional `.framework`, specify the location of `AmazonChimeSDK.framework`, `AmazonChimeSDKMedia.framework`, and `AmazonChimeSDKMachineLearning.framework` from Step 1.
 If you have compile error while using traditional `.framework`, which occurs in Xcode 12.3 and later, please use `.xcframework` instead, which is available after Amazon Chime SDK iOS v0.15.0.
-  * If you are using `.xcframework`, specify the location of `AmazonChimeSDK.xcframework` and `AmazonChimeSDKMedia.xcframework` from Step 1.
+  * If you are using `.xcframework`, specify the location of `AmazonChimeSDK.xcframework`, `AmazonChimeSDKMedia.xcframework`, and `AmazonChimeSDKMachineLearning.xcframework` from Step 1.
-  * For these two frameworks, verify that `Embed & Sign` is selected under the `Embed` option.
+  * For these frameworks, verify that `Embed & Sign` is selected under the `Embed` option.

 <p align="center">
 <img src="./media/xcframework_setting.png" alt="image" width="80%"/>